Swizz Beatz: 2008–2018: Monster Music Group

 Dean and his Monster Music Group signed a joint venture with Imagem Music USA.
 In a press release, the artist confirmed his excitement at his upcoming partnership with Richard Stumpf and the entire group over at Imagem Music, saying: "This partnership will enable me to further develop my group of talented producers and also introduce many new producers and writers to the world".
 Protégé Musicman Ty and Naki "Snagz" Levy were the first acts to sign with Monster Music Publishing, and on May 21, 2011, he further confirmed that Dr. Dre was working on the album with him.

-In March 2012, Dean announced that he would be releasing a mixtape titled Limitless, featuring guest appearances from DMX, Nas, Rick Ross, The LOX and ASAP Rocky, the latter of whom is featured on the first single, "Street Knock".
-On March 22, 2012, "Street Knock" featuring ASAP Rocky was premiered on "The Angie Martinez Show".
+In March 2012, Dean announced that he would release a mixtape titled Limitless, featuring guest appearances from DMX, Nas, Rick Ross, The LOX and ASAP Rocky, the latter of whom is featured on the first single, "Street Knock".
+On March 22, "Street Knock" featuring ASAP Rocky premiered on "The Angie Martinez Show".
 In October 2012, at the 2012-2013 New York Knicks Season Tip-Off event at the Beacon Theatre on 73rd Street and Broadway, special guest Swizz Beatz performed a 10-minute medley of his hits, alongside the New York Knicks' City Dancers and premiered the starting line-up theme song for the upcoming season, which he produced.
-On November 2, 2012, he released a new single titled "Everyday Birthday", featuring Chris Brown and Ludacris.
-Dean produced the song with Jukebox.
-On August 23, 2013, he released "Hands Up", a new single featuring Lil Wayne, Nicki Minaj, Rick Ross, and 2 Chainz.
+On November 2, 2012, Dean released a new single titled "Everyday Birthday", featuring Chris Brown and Ludacris.
+He produced the song with Jukebox.
+On August 23, 2013, Dean released "Hands Up", a new single featuring Lil Wayne, Nicki Minaj, Rick Ross, and 2 Chainz.
 On October 21, 2014, he released "Freaky", a new single featuring American rapper La'Vega.

 In May 2014, Dean was inducted into the Bronx Walk of Fame, where he received a street named in his honor, called "Swizz Beatz Street".

 In September 2015, it was announced that Dean would host the third annual Global Spin Awards.

-In June 2017, Dean and One Man Kru appeared as the only two American talents on the 6th season of popular South Korean hip hop TV show "Show Me The Money".
+In June 2017, Dean and One Man Kru appeared as the only two American talents on the sixth season of the South Korean hip-hop competition television series Show Me the Money.